athomasoriginal/demo-clojurescript-jest/README.md

 - Jest is going to replace CLJ test library

   This is not so much an issue, as a point of clarification.
 Clojure provides an awesome test library.
 Its simple, small and works.
-With this in mind, by going with CLJS, at least to my knowledge at this point, we would move over whole sale, for the front end related code, to Jest.
+With this in mind, by going with Jest, at least to my knowledge at this point, we would move over whole sale, for the front end related code, to Jest.

-- Jest won't recognize compilers filename output
+- Jest won't recognize how the compiler names files

-  Jest expects `module.test.js` but CLJS will output as `module_test.js`.
-The solution is to modify the test name search path in jest configs.
-To resolve this, we add Jest configs in the `package.json` - `"**/*+(_test).js"` for `testMatch`.
+  Out of the box, Jest expects that the files it receives be formatted as `module.test.js`.
+However, base on how we write CLJ/S files in closure, we will see out files outputted as `core_test.js`.
+In order to get Jest to recognize our files, we have to update the jest config.
+We do this in the `package.json`.
+Note the property called `testMatch`.

 - Teaching jest how to load google closure libraries